tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-user-delegation-sas.md

 ---
 title: Create a user delegation SAS - Azure Storage
-description: A SAS token for access to a container or blob may be secured by using either Azure AD credentials or an account key.
+description: A SAS token for access to a container, directory, or blob may be secured by using either Azure AD credentials or an account key.
 A SAS secured with Azure AD credentials is called a user delegation SAS, because the token used to create the SAS is requested on behalf of the user.
 Microsoft recommends that you use Azure AD credentials when possible as a security best practice.
 author: tamram

-ms.date: 09/29/2020
+ms.date: 10/02/2020
 ms.author: tamram
 ms.reviewer: cbrooks
 ms.service: storage